Faculty and Staff International Opportunities

 - Preference is given to applicants with limited international experience and limited first-hand knowledge of USAC, as well as those working directly with students.

-- Applications for summer 2018 will open fall 2017.
-The deadline to submit an application will be early December 2017.
-Sample applications from previous cycles are available upon request to help you with advance planning.
+- Applications for summer 2019 will open fall 2018.
+The deadline to submit an application is December 2018.

-Please contact Sabrina Harris at firstname.lastname@example.org for an application or with any questions.
+Please contact Kaitie Brown at firstname.lastname@example.org for an application or with any questions.